 Property Name: The name of the property on the

 building layer of the tileset that is used for extrusion.
-By default it is set to
+By default, the value Property Name is

 height.
 For more information see the Mapbox Streets v7 tileset layer reference.

 Scale Factor: The height scale factor by which you would like to extrude the buildings.
-For example, if this is set to
+For example, if Scale Factor is

-2, the building extrusions will be done at twice the original scale.
+2, the building extrusions will be rendered at twice the original scale.